Age of students

-The primary Social Studies program focuses on setting the basis of society, history and geography.
+The primary Personal and Social Education program focuses on setting the basis of society, history and geography.
 The students learn about the environment around them, the country they live in as well as the surroundings.

 Empathy is an obligatory subject in our curriculum for the students in grade 1, 2 and 3.
 Empathy helps build relationships, prevent bullying and succeed in school and later at work.
 This subject promotes the growth of leaders and entrepreneurs.